Which Factors Affect Business Electricity Prices?

 At Exchange Utility, we pride ourselves on being able to provide up to date expertise on how to reduce your business electricity bills, we recommend the following:

 - Get in touch with an Exchange Utility business energy expert and review your business electricity prices and contracts.
-You may be using a tariff that is unsuited to your needs, which could be costing you more than it should.
+You may be using a tariff that is unsuitable which will lead to higher costs.
 Free Phone 0800 9777 000 or grab a recent bill and compare business electricity online here

 - Stay energy savvy!
 If you are on a variable or flex tariff, then it is extremely important that you keep an eye on current affairs as they directly affect what you could be paying for your business electricity contracts.